-We have installed around 80 replacement steam generators since 1998.
+We have installed more than 86 replacement steam generators since 1998.
 In the US, AREVA won half of all steam generator replacement projects.
-We also provide support in terms of design and approval issues.
+We also provide design and licensing support for steam generator startup all over the world.

 Vessels and supports

-The boron injection vessel is the most important vessel in this group.
-Its main function is to inject a concentrated boron solution into the primary circuit under abnormal operating conditions, for instance after bursts of the live steam pipe or the feedwater pipe.
-Each injection vessel features a separate boron injection pump.
+The boron injection system is a vital nuclear power plant component.
+Its main function is to inject a concentrated boron solution into the primary circuit under abnormal operating conditions, for instance after the breakage of a steam line or a feedwater pipe.
+Each injection vessel is equipped with a separate boron injection pump.
 Boron absorbs the free neutrons, which sustain the nuclear fission process, thus disrupting the chain reaction and bringing the reactor to a subcritical state.

-AREVA has manufactured more than 50 boron injection vessels.
-The boron concentration required to disrupt the chain reaction could be decreased owing to technical advancements.
+AREVA NP has manufactured more than 50 boron injection vessels.
+The boron concentration required to disrupt the chain reaction could be decreased owing to technical progress.

 The accumulators, too, contain boron-treated water.
-It flows out once the pressure inside the reactor falls below the normal value, causing additional coolant to enter the primary circuit.
-The accumulators made of stainless steel or with stainless steel cladding we manufacture weigh between 32 and 38 metric tons.
+It flows out once the pressure inside the primäry system falls below the normal value, causing additional coolant to enter the primary circuit.
+Our accumulators are made of stainless steel or with stainless steel cladding.
+Each weighs between 32 and 38 metric tons.

 Steam generator heating rod supports

-These stainless steel supports hold the tubes in the steam generators, thereby preventing pipe bundle vibrations or increased action during external impact (for example, earthquakes).
-AREVA's supporting constructions are extremely durable
+These stainless steel supports hold the tubes in the steam generators, thereby preventing pipe bundle vibrations or displacements during external impact (for example, earthquakes).
+AREVA's strength specifications for supporting constructions are the highest in the branche.

 Reactor coolant pumps and motors

-Cooling water plays a decisive role both in the primary and the secondary circuit: In pressurized water reactors it dissipates the thermal energy from the reactor pressure vessel and transfers it to the feedwater of the secondary circuit in the steam generator.
-For the coolant to circulate efficiently and reliably in the reactor cooling circuit, reliable pumps and motors are needed.
+Cooling water plays a decisive role both in the primary and the secondary circuit of pressurized water reactors: It dissipates the thermal energy from the reactor pressure vessel and transfers it to the feedwater of the secondary circuit in the steam generator.
+For the coolant to circulate efficiently in the reactor cooling circuit, reliable pumps and motors are needed.

-AREVA is world leader in the design of reactor coolant pumps, primary sealing systems and associated services.
-To date, we have manufactured and supplied more than 400 reactor coolant pumps around the world.
+AREVA NP is world leader in the design of reactor coolant pumps, primary sealing systems and associated services.
+To date, we have supplied more than 415 reactor coolant pumps around the world.

-Our JSPM plant designs and manufactures all reactor coolant pump components (motors, pumps, hydraulic sections, and shaft seals) and manages every aspect of their operation, from installation to servicing checks.
+The JSPM plant in France designs and manufactures all reactor coolant pump components (motors, pumps, hydraulic sections, and shaft seals) and manages every aspect of their operation, from installation to servicing checks.

 AREVA teams are fully committed to improving the reliability of power plants and reducing disruption associated with plant shutdowns.
 Since 1994, AREVA has successfully dismantled or fitted:

 The control rods consist of neutron-absorbing material.
-In order to control the chain reaction, it must be ensured that the control rods must assume their positions at exactly the right moment.
-The control rod drive mechanism are responsible for this; the control rods are connected to their bottom end: by moving the control rods in the reactor core up or down and keeping them at the desired position.
-The control rods are moved in discrete single steps.
+In order to control the chain reaction, the control rods must assume their positions at exactly the right moment.
+The control rod drive mechanisms are responsible for this (the control rods are connected to their bottom end): by moving the control rods in the reactor core up or down and keeping them at the desired position.

-A control rod drive mechanism comprises a 6.5 meter high, pressure-proof cylinder which retains the coolant and accommodates the drive mechanics.
-The drive mechanism includes a ratchet drive with grippers for moving or keeping the drive rod in position, a set of electromagnetic coils as step motor and the drive rod.
+A control rod drive mechanism comprises a 6.5 meter high, pressure-proof cylinder which retains the coolant.
+It accommodates the drive mechanics: a ratchet drive with grippers for moving or keeping the drive rod in position, a set of electromagnetic coils as step motor and the drive rod.

 Our teams have received special training.
 They can be mobilized upon shortest notice: 72 hours in Europe, five days in the US and approximately one week in China.

-In the heart of an EPR™ steam generator (3D animation)
+In the heart of an EPR reactor steam generator (3D animation)